Monthly Home Maintenance Tasks You Should Take Care Of

 "Your doors are probably a series of panels that are connected with hinges and have either metal or plastic rollers on each side," Bodrozic said.
 "Use an appropriate lubricant, depending on metal or plastic rollers, to keep your garage door operating smoothly and prolong its useful life."

 Trim Shrubs Around Your Air-Conditioning Units

-Shrubs often grow around your A/C unit, which blocks free air flow, says Bodrozic.
-“This causes the unit to work harder and can cause damage, so it is important to trim shrubs and remove leaves from the surrounding area.”
-Here’s why you need to trim shrubs around the home in fall.
+Shrubs often grow around your A/C unit, which blocks free air flow, said Bodrozic.
+"This causes the unit to work harder and can cause damage, so it is important to trim shrubs and remove leaves from the surrounding area," he said.
+Here's why you always need to trim shrubs around the home in fall.

 Clear Snow From All Outside Vents, Meters and Oil Fill Pipe

-Blocked outside vents can be a crucial safety issue as carbon monoxide can build up if they are blocked by snow.
+Outside vents blocked by snow can lead to carbon monoxide buildup inside your home — a crucial safety issue.
 Check your dryer, furnace, and water heater vents monthly, and especially after a snowstorm.
-Here’s a helpful document that explains what these vents look like and what to do.
-Also, make sure your gas and electric meters are accessible, and your oil or propane company has a way to deliver fuel in the snow, ideally a cleared path.
+Also make sure your gas and electric meters are accessible, and your oil or propane company has a way to deliver fuel in the snow — ideally a cleared path.
 Check out these 14 incredible snow removal tools.

 Clean Your Refrigerator Grille